jtluoto/copilot-exercises/README.md

 **Steps**
 1. Check which chat participants, slash commands and file reference are available in your IDE by opening the chat and typing @, # or / in the chat window.
+   - Note: these are only available in the chats, not in Copilot Edits!
-2. In teams familiarize yourselves with the chat participants, slash commands and file references available in your IDE, using the documentation
+3. In teams familiarize yourselves with the chat participants, slash commands and file references available in your IDE, using the documentation
    - Note: Copilot extensions change rapidly and the documenation may not by up-to-date
-3. Discuss within your group on how the different helpers work
+4. Discuss within your group on how the different helpers work

 ### Exercixe 2: API implementation
 Complete the following steps using Copilot chat, Copilot Edits, chat participants, file references, slash commands and other Copilot features.